jsonminifierperformanceapi

 What Is JSON Minification?

-JSON minification removes all unnecessary whitespace from a JSON document without changing its data.
-The result is a single-line JSON string that takes fewer bytes to store and transmit.
+JSON minification removes all whitespace — spaces, tabs, and newlines — from a JSON document without changing its data.
+The result is a single-line string that takes fewer bytes to store and transmit.
+Every JSON parser treats minified and formatted JSON identically; the difference is purely cosmetic.

 json